 We estimate the fair value of buildings acquired on an as-if-vacant basis or replacement cost basis and depreciate the building value over the estimated remaining life of the building, generally 35 years.
 We determine the fair value of other fixed assets, such as site improvements, and furniture, fixtures and equipment, based upon the replacement cost and depreciate such value over the assets' estimated remaining useful lives, generally 15 years for land improvements and 20 years for building improvements.
 We determine the value of land either by considering the sales prices of similar properties in recent transactions or based on internal analyses of recently acquired and existing comparable properties within our portfolio.
-We generally determine the value of construction in progress based upon the replacement cost.
-However, for certain acquired properties that are part of a ground-up development, we determine fair value by using the same valuation approach as for all other properties and deducting the estimated cost to complete the development.
+We generally determine the value of a ground-up development, we determine fair value by using the same valuation approach as for all other properties and deducting the estimated cost to complete the development.
 During the remaining construction period, we capitalize project costs until the development has reached substantial completion.
-Construction in progress, including capitalized interest, is not depreciated until the development has reached substantial completion.